TurboGrafx-16: Shuttle

 The PC Engine Shuttle was released in Japan on November 22, 1989, as a less expensive model of the console, retailing at ¥18,800.
 It was targeted primarily towards younger players with its spaceship-like design and came bundled with a TurboPad II controller, which is shaped differently from the other standard TurboPad controllers.
-The reduced price was made possible by slimming down the expansion port of the back, making it the first model of the console that was not compatible with the CD-ROM² add-on.
+The reduced price was made possible by removing the expansion port from the back, making it the first model of the console that was not compatible with the CD-ROM² add-on.
 However, it does have a slot for a memory backup unit, which is required for certain games.
 The RF output used on the original PC Engine was also replaced with an A/V port for the Shuttle.

-The PC Engine Shuttle was distributed in South Korea also.
+The PC Engine Shuttle was also distributed in South Korea.
 It was released in 1990 by Daewoo Electronics.

 TurboExpress

-The PC Engine GT is a portable version of the PC Engine, released in Japan on December 1, 1990, and then in the United States as the TurboExpress.
-It can play only HuCard games.
-It has a 2.6 in backlit, active-matrix color LCD screen, the most advanced on the market for a portable video game unit at the time.
+The TurboExpress, known as the PC Engine GT in Japan, is a portable version of the console released in December 1990.
+It can play HuCard games on a 2.6 in backlit, active-matrix color LCD screen, the most advanced on the market for a portable video game unit at the time.
 The screen contributed to its high price and short battery life, however, which hurt its performance in the market.
 It also has a TV tuner adapter as well as a two-player link cable.